No. 6 Nevada unbeaten no more with loss at New Mexico

 “The one thing we’ve prided ourselves on was really competing until the end,” Nevada coach Eric Musselman said.
 “We didn’t play hard tonight.
 We splintered and we came apart.
 We have to regroup and try to play better next game.”

 Michigan (14-0, 3-0 Big Ten) continued its impressive follow-up to last year’s national title-game run by rolling over Penn State 68-55.
-The Wolverines faced a stiff test later Sunday, hosting No. 21 Indiana.
+The Wolverines survived a big test on Sunday, knocking off No. 21 Indiana 74-63.

 Virginia (13-0, 1-0 ACC) put on another defensive show against No. 9 Florida State, holding the Seminoles to 15 field goals in a 65-52 win .

-Houston (14-0) opened its AAC schedule with a 74-56 win over Tulsa to extend the nation’s longest home winning streak to 27 games.
-The Cougars played Memphis later Sunday.
+Houston (14-0) opened its AAC schedule with a 74-56 win over Tulsa and beat Memphis 90-77 to extend the nation’s longest home winning streak to 28 games.

 CYCLONES RISING: Iowa State coach Steve Prohm had to bide his time early in 2018-19 as the Cyclones opened the season with eight scholarship players due to injuries.

-Note: This story has been corrected to show that Villanova beat Providence, not Seton Hall, on Saturday.